apollographql/apollo-server/docs/source/features/errors.md

 In this case, the example error used above would be reported in Apollo Engine as:

 ```
-The x-api-key:REDACTED doesn't have sufficient privileges.
+The REDACTED doesn't have sufficient privileges.
 ```